 We at Hoxhunt want the security training to mirror the real world and the real attacks that we see every day.
 Real attackers do not have the same moral compass as the defending side, and we want to simulate that to the best of our abilities.
 This is why we include some of the more sensitive topics in our training.
 We will never send a simulation that is meant to inflict fear or embarrassment, but we do want to simulate similar emotions, so that you learn to identify these during the training.

-Educating the users to look out for the emotional responses that they might have, is one of the key aspects of security awareness.
-By disabling these topics, you might give the attacker an advantage - if you do not include some topics in the training and a real attack is executed with that exact topic, your users might not stop and think about the message before reacting to it.
+Educating employees with a wide arrange of topics used by attackers in the wild, help users to look out for the emotional reactions that some of the most intelligent threats cause.
+Watching out for the emotional responses is one of the key aspects of security awareness.
+By having all Hoxhunt supported threat categories and content available for employees to learn from, allows us to improve those emotional responses.
+If some key threat topics are disabled, you might give the attacker an advantage - if you do not include some topics in the training and a real attack is executed with that exact topic, your users might not stop and think about the message before reacting to it.
 Many of the threats that utilize more tabu topics might even lead to the user being too embarrassed to report that they’ve fallen for one.
 Keeping your training curriculum as wide as you can will help you in the long run.

-We feel, that it is extremely important for a user to be left feeling positive after a learning experience, for them to really embrace the learning.
+We feel, that it is extremely important for users to be left feeling positive after a learning experience, for them to really embrace the learning.
 Utilizing these topics in our training is a carefully considered decision.

 What kinds of brutal tactics do real attackers use?